DenisLabrecque/DenisLabrecque.github.io/_posts/2016-07-05-mcdonnell-douglas-f-15-eagle.markdown

 The F-15 was designed for a single pilot, a large forward-mounted canopy favouring visibility.
 Its high thrust-to-weight ratio allows it to <i>accelerate</i> in vertical flight.
 Its two pulse-Doppler radars (APG-63 and 70) can distinguish low-flying targets from ground clutter and effectively track enemy high-flying aircraft as well at a distance of 160 km.

 The Eagle can be loaded with combinations of AIM-7 Sparrow missiles, AIM-9 Sidewinder missiles, or AIM-120 AMRAAM missiles.
-It can also carry a variety of bombs for ground attack, and includes the M61 Vulcan gun for self-defense.
+It can also carry a variety of bombs for ground attack, and includes the M61 Vulcan gun for self-defence.

 Israel is an important operator of the F-15, and has used it effectively in the Lebanon War against MiG-21s, MiG-23s, MiG-25s, and in long-distance ground strikes.
 The Eagle has also operated in the Gulf War, and additionally serves in the Japan Air Self-Defense Force and in the Royal Saudi Air Force.